rednadp/wakeup/README.md

 # Note for the reviewer

-The built app is prepared for my city, so if you tried it, maybe you would have to fake the location.
-(Or maybe not if you only want to test the ui).
-If you wish to build the app for your city the steps are above (I haven't tried it, expect bugs).
+The built app was prepared for my city, so I assure that it will work perfectly with it.
+With small cities it also should work perfectly fine and with big cities if it is imported with the computer also.
+If you wish to build the app for your city the steps are above (Expect bugs).

 I have tried to use the AI as less as possible.
-It has been used to troubleshoot and as a reference (like Stack Overflow or Expo documentation).
-I have read messages in slack about how you take IA usage seriously.
+It has been used to troubleshoot and as a reference (like Stack Overflow or Expo documentation), specially for making the provider (I had no idea at all of what was that).
 I hope this is not a problem.

-Finally, I can stop feeling a sense of impostor syndrome.
-I feel like anyone else could have made this silly project much faster and better than I did.
-I have like the sense that the quality requirements are high and that I have spent a lot of time doing this for what, in fact, it is.
-I would really feel sad if you reduced hours but if that is what you have to do due to the quality standards, do it.
-Anyways, thanks for making this possible!

 # Photos